 My granddaughter had just gone down for her nap.
 I was sitting in a chair, having a time of communion with Jesus.
-Unexpectedly I could feel Holy Spirit holding me indicating “here we go.”
+Unexpectedly I could feel Holy Spirit holding me, indicating “here we go.”

 Immediately I am in an enormous cathedral.
 It is much larger than any I’ve seen in pictures.
 Larger than St. Paul’s Cathedral or Westminster Abbey in London.
 I am not sure of the location, just that this cathedral is one of immense size.
 There are rows and rows of pews in the sanctuary.
 Holy Spirit places me in an aisle seat quite a distance from the front.
 The pews are filled with people quietly anticipating something.

-As I study the details and the beauty of the interior of this cathedral my breath is almost taken away.
+As I study the details and the beauty of the interior of this cathedral my breath is taken away.
 The entire area is shimmering with gold and illumined with a glorious bright light.
 So much so that I sense the light is tangible and thick.
 I can feel and hold it in my hands.

 I hear whispers from people behind me.
 When I look towards the back of the cathedral I see a father walking his gorgeous bride down the aisle.
 As the two of them walk towards the altar people are putting their hands on their hearts.
 I can hear the guests gasp and say, “Oh!
 That’s me!
 She looks just like me!”

 The bride and her father approach my aisle and I am aware of the bride’s exquisite beauty and the love the father has for his daughter.
 She is not walking with her arm through his, nor are they hand in hand.
-He is holding her hand up, almost in a position similar to the beginning of a waltz.
+He is holding her hand up, in a position similar to the beginning of a waltz.
 I look at the bride’s beaming face and I am astonished as I recognize myself in her.
-I cry, “She is me!”
+I exclaim, “She is me!”

 They continue walking towards the waiting groom.
 Just before the bride reaches her beloved she stops and exclaims, “Wait!
 Please!
 I understand it now!
 There’s more!
 Wait!”
 She turns and quickly moves down the aisle and goes outside.
 I hurriedly get up and go with her.

-Once outside the cathedral we both see many homeless, hungry, hurting people.
+Once outside the cathedral, we both see many homeless, hungry, hurting people.
 Holy Spirit tells me they had always been there, unnoticed.
 There are people in gutters.
 Many are yelling, “Don’t judge me!”
 They are crying out in pain from all over the area.
 Those outside are pulling at the bride’s dress as she comes near them.
 Her dress is being shredded as they reach for a piece of what she has.